Efficiency in local differential privacy: Introduction

 In this paper we develop the theory of statistical efficiency for local differential privacy, extending the classical approach due to \citet{LeCam60}, \citet{Hajek70} and \citet{Jeganathan80}.
 We study regularity properties of locally private models, prove a general local asymptotic mixed normality result and derive a private convolution theorem.
 Finally, we prove exact attainability of the asymptotic lower bound.
 In particular, we develop an algorithm based on discretization of the model $\P$ and a linear program proposed by \citet{Kairouz16} to find a privacy mechanism (Markov kernel) $\hat{Q}_\theta$ such that $I_\theta(\hat{Q}_{\theta}\P)\approx \sup_{Q\in\mathcal Q_\alpha} I_\theta(Q\P)$.
 We employ a two-step (sequentially interactive) procedure that first consistently estimates $\theta$ in an $\alpha$-private way with an estimator $\tilde{\theta}_{n_1}$ based on a subsample $Z_1, \dots, Z_{n_1}$ generated by some preliminary privacy mechanism $Q_0$.
 The individuals in the second part of the sample then use $\hat{Q}_{\tilde{\theta}_{n_1}}$ to generate $Z_{n_1+1},\dots, Z_n$ in an $\alpha$-private way.
-The MLE $\hat{\theta}_{n_2}$ in the model $(\hat{Q}_{\tilde{\theta}_{n_1}}\P)^{n_2}$ is finally shown to have asymptotic distribution $N(0,[\sup_{Q\in\mathcal Q_\alpha}I_\theta(Q\P)]^{-1})$ (see Figure~\ref{fig:Qn} for a graphical representation of this procedure).
-Notice that since this procedure is sequentially interactive rather than simply non-interactive (i.e., the local randomization mechanism $\hat{Q}_{\tilde{\theta}_{n_1}}$ used by each individual in the second group depends on the outcome of previous randomizations), it is no longer clear whether the reciprocal of \eqref{eq:Qopt} is indeed the smallest possible asymptotic variance.
+The MLE $\hat{\theta}_{n_2}$ in the model $(\hat{Q}_{\tilde{\theta}_{n_1}}\P)^{n_2}$ is finally shown to be regular with asymptotic distribution $N(0,[\sup_{Q\in\mathcal Q_\alpha}I_\theta(Q\P)]^{-1})$ (see Figure~\ref{fig:Qn} for a graphical representation of this procedure).
+Notice that since this procedure is sequentially interactive rather than simply non-interactive (that is, the local randomization mechanism $\hat{Q}_{\tilde{\theta}_{n_1}}$ used by each individual in the second group depends on the outcome of previous randomizations from the first group), it is no longer clear whether the reciprocal of \eqref{eq:Qopt} is indeed the smallest possible asymptotic variance among all mechanisms within this larger class of procedures.
 Thus, to establish asymptotic efficiency, we prove local asymptotic mixed normality (along subsequences) for every model of the form $Q^{(n)}\P^n = (Q^{(n)}P_\theta^n)_{\theta\in\Theta}$, $\Theta\subseteq\R^p$, where $\P$ is regular (differentiable in quadratic mean) and $Q^{(n)}$ is an arbitrary sequence of sequentially-interactive $\alpha$-differential privacy mechanisms.
 This result implies convolution and local asymptotic minimax theorems which show that the reciprocal of the expression in \eqref{eq:Qopt} is, indeed, the minimal asymptotic variance.
+Since our two-step procedure belongs to this class of sequentially-interactive mechanisms and we show that it is regular with the minimal asymptotic variance, it is, indeed, asymptotically efficient.